project-ida/nuclear-reactions/src/fusion-rates.md

 where the integration is inside the classically forbidden region and so $r_1$ and $r_2$ are the classical turning points for the potential barrier.

 The Gamow model is designed for 1D problems.
-However, it can be adjusted to work for realistic 3D problems by augmenting the fusion rate with a "correction factor" C. Specifically:
+However, it can be adjusted to work for realistic 3D problems by augmenting the fusion rate with a "correction factor" $C$.
+Specifically:

 $$\Gamma = CT\gamma$$

-where C depends on the specific fusion problem being considered.
+where $C$ depends on the specific fusion problem being considered.

 <!-- #region -->
 ## Potentials